Sustainable market stimulation

 Annual statistics show that social purchasing power will gradually increase until the end of the year.
 In the past 1-2 months, trade fairs, product introductions, and promotions have been continuously held in regions, supermarkets, and shopping centers across the country.

 This person affirmed that consumption is one of the three main pillars for economic development in Vietnam.
-While exports still face difficulties, the domestic market of one hundred million people and much untapped potential is certainly a target that retailers must pay special attention to.
+While exports still face difficulties, the domestic market of one hundred million people and much untapped potential is certainly the target that retailers must pay special attention to.

 “We attach great importance to the stimulus measures being implemented, which from July 1, 2023 will be further stimulated by the government's VAT reduction policy, which will bring new vitality to social purchasing power from now until Lunar New Year 2024.

 In stimulating consumer demand, experience shows that creating sustainable purchasing power is certainly the most important solution that we must delve into and address in order to implement more effectively in promoting production, increasing retail sales, and profits for businesses from now until the end of the year.
-Expert Vu Vinh Phu said and affirmed that to do this, more deeply, we must solve the problem of creating jobs, income, and improving the lives of each family and individual in the community.
+Expert Vu Vinh Phu said and affirmed that to do this, more deeply we must solve the problem of creating jobs, income, and improving the lives of each family and individual in the community.

 Solving the above two issues will not only increase the purchasing power of workers in the business sector and public investment, but also have a strong spillover effect to other material production and service industries such as providing raw materials for production, materials such as iron, steel, cement... to serve invested projects nationwide.